anantnrg/anantnrg/README.md

 ## About me
-I'm a 14 year old robotics developer and a avid programmer.
-I love coding in low level system languages like Rust, C/C++ and Python because they're challenging and fun to use!
+I'm a 14 year old robotics developer and an avid programmer.
+I love coding in low level systems languages like Rust, C/C++, Go and Python because they're challenging and fun to use!
 I also love making robots such as quadrupeds and robotic arms.

 I learned coding when I was 6.
 My first language was Python.
 Then I moved on to C/C++ and now I'm learning Rust.
 Other than programming, I love skating, mountain biking and Muay Thai.